nus-cs2103-AY2021S1/ip/docs/README.md

 See the respective usages for more information.

 ### Sort Tasks Chronologically
-Timmi automatically sorts all tasks input for the user, in the following sequence:
+Timmi automatically sorts all tasks input for the user in the following sequence:
 1. All Todo tasks, according to the sequence they are added.
 1. All Event and Deadline tasks, in chronological order.